 However, many businesses tend to decrease their use of cash already, and this trend is projected to persist.

-Another traditional option, paper checks, is the most popular form of payment in B2B processing, although it’s far from being the best.
-The disadvantages business owners mention include high cost ($4 to $20 per check) and low speed.
-Besides, checks are error-prone and hard to keep track of.
+Another traditional option, paper checks, is the most popular form of payment in B2B processing, although it's far from the best.
+The disadvantages that business owners mention include high cost ($4 to $20 per check) and low speed.
+Besides, checks are error-prone and complex to keep track of.

 All these drawbacks repel entrepreneurs and make them look for more efficient electronic alternatives.

 ACH means Automated Clearing House, an electronic settlement system in the USA with debit and credit solutions.

 Basically, the system allows making payments and payouts using electronic checks that can be settled digitally.